xomf/clusterfuck/README.md

 # clusterfuck
-A script to turn binaries into source code (using practical karbala)
+A script to turn binaries into an unskidable clusterfuck called "source code" (using practical karbala)

+Usage: `python3 clusterfuck.py ./input_binary output.c`